-This oven-baked furikake salmon is flakey, tender, and served in rice bowls with shiitake mushrooms, avocado, cucumber, carrots, and homemade honey soy dressing.
-Ready in less than 20 minutes, this umami-packed salmon dish is an easy and healthy recipe perfect for a weeknight dinner!
+This baked furikake salmon is flaky, tender, and packed with umami!
+Serve it in rice bowls with soy-glazed mushrooms, avocado, cucumber, carrots, and honey soy dressing for an easy, healthy 20-minute meal.

-If you love salmon and want to try a new and fun recipe, this baked furikake salmon is for you!
-Don’t get me wrong; I love traditional recipes like this blackened salmon and or this teriyaki salmon.
-But this Asian-inspired umami salmon is the best.
+If you love salmon and want to switch things up, this baked furikake salmon is a must-try!
+Don't get me wrong—I love classics like blackened salmon and this teriyaki salmon, but this umami-packed version is something special.

 Ingredients